 The breach first came to light on Monday, May 17, 2021, when a Reddit user from New Zealand reported seeing videos from another user's camera, likely located in Australia.
 The user also had full access to the Australian user's contact information and camera name.
 Fortunately, the Reddit user chose not to share any videos or images, but others affected by the breach may not be so honourable.

 eufy's response was slow, taking seven hours to acknowledge the issue via Twitter.
 Their tweet mentioned a “bug” discovered at 10:50 AM, which was fixed two hours later, but provided no further details about the cause or the number of compromised accounts.
 The timing of their tweet also curiously coincides with the Reddit user's post, raising questions about the transparency and accuracy of eufy's response.

 Should eufy choose to maintain their silence, one might envision a rather substantial fine arriving at their headquarters.
 As a European, my familiarity lies with the GDPR, which stipulates the following:

 1In the case of a personal data breach, the controller shall without undue delay and, where feasible, not later than 72 hours after having become aware of it, notify the personal data breach to the supervisory authority competent in accordance with Article 55, unless the personal data breach is unlikely to result in a risk to the rights and freedoms of natural persons.

-Of course there are lessons to be learnt for the future, but for those caught up in eufy’s breach, this advice comes too late.
-That is why I will repeat my advice for immediate action one more time: Other eufy users might have access to all of your recordings, contact details, and camera names.
-Unplug all your eufy security cameras right now, delete your recordings, change your passwords, and log out of your accounts.
-And whatever you do, don’t give eufy another single cent of your hard-earned money.
+While there are certainly lessons to be learned for the future, for those affected by eufy's breach, such counsel arrives too late.
+Thus, I reiterate my immediate course of action: Other eufy users may have access to all your recordings, contact information, and camera names.
+Unplug all your eufy security cameras at once, delete your recordings, change your passwords, and log out of your accounts.
+And above all, refrain from investing any more of your hard-earned money in eufy.